YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 is possible to set timeouts that are long enough that users may perceive applications to be hung.

+Since YottaDB resources such as locks belong to a process rather than a thread within a process (see discussion under `Threads`_), design rules to avoid deadlocks (such as acquiring locks in a predefined order that all processes must respect) must be respected by all threads in a process (or for a language such as Go, by all Goroutines in a process).

 --------------------------------
 Locks and Transaction Processing
 --------------------------------